|Q: What class should I take if I don’t know anything about machining?

 Q: How much will the courses cost?

 A: This depends on several factors such as the number of units, textbook cost and whether you need a parking permit.
-For the first 4 ½ unit course the total fees will be approximately $130.
-Add another $77 for an additional 4 ½ unit course.
-A syllabus is provided for many of the courses so a text is not required.
-MCNC 71 requires a text that costs $50 - $100 depending on the edition purchased.
+For the first 4 ½ unit course the total fees will be approximately $195.
+Add another $139 for an additional 4 ½ unit course.
+MCNC 71, 75A, 75B, 75C and 77require a text that costs $50 - $100 depending on the edition purchased.
+Some text are used in multiple classes.
+CAM classes require the purchase of vidieos.

 Q: I want to learn the basics quickly so I can be employable, are there accelerated classes?